 In this new study, the effects of two different noise scenarios on vascular function were tested.
 In the one noise scenario, mice were exposed to aircraft noise for four days, in the other for four days with ambient noise ("white noise").
 The mean sound level was identical.
 The working group established that, similar to the effects of nighttime aircraft noise on vascular function in healthy subjects, noise triggered endothelial dysfunction within one day of exposure, caused an increase in sensitivity to vasoconstrictor substances and an increase in stress hormone levels with the consequence of arterial hypertension.
 The aircraft-noise induced vascular damage was caused primarily by increased formation of free radicals.
 The research group identified two radical-forming enzymes: nicotinamide adenine dinucleotide phosphate oxidase (NADPH oxidase) and nitric oxide synthase (NOS).
 Interestingly, the same noise levels with ambient noise did not have any negativ effect on the vessels within four days.

-The group of Prof. Erwin Schmidt from the Institute of Molecular Genetics of the Johannes Gutenberg University analyzed the effects of noise on gene regulation within the vessels.
+The group of Prof. Erwin Schmidt formerly from the Institute for Molecular Genetics, genetic engineering security research and consulting (Johannes Gutenberg University) analyzed the effects of noise on gene regulation within the vessels.
 "The focus here was on the change in the regulation of genes responsible for the regulation of vessel tension, vessel wall structure and vascular cell death," says Prof. Schmidt.